chrisbuys/chrisbuys/README.md

 - 👋 Hi, I’m @chrisbuys
 - 👀 I’m interested in science,tech,sports,health ...
-- 🌱 I’m currently learning swiftUI for fun . .
+- 🌱 I’m currently studying towards my data science masters at Stellenbosch University and in my free time I am learning swiftUI and HTML for fun . . .
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate . . .
 - 📫 How to reach me chrisbuys@me.com ...

 <!---